maxcrees/tbl.typ/README.typ

 error to provide more entries in a row than there are columns.

 == Special input lines
-Some input lines do not represent table rows at all:
+Some input lines do not represent table rows at all.
+Leading and trailing whitespace will prevent the special interpretation of these input lines.

 - A line consisting of only `_` (underscore) draws a horizontal line at that position in the table.
 This is only useful if